 PSYC 521.
-Reading Acquisition and Development (3-3-0) [Same as TCHG 521].
+Reading Acquisition and Development

+(3-3-0) [Same as TCHG 521].
 Restricted to MAT Program students.
+Prerequisite: ENGL 310, OR a comparable linguistics course, OR successful completion of CNU's Linguistics Competency Assessment.
 Corequisite: PSYC 521L.
 (Fall, Spring)

 This course examines theories, principles, strategies and research related to reading acquisition and development in children from preschool through elementary grades.
 The developmental nature of reading acquisition and the application of current reading research to instructional practice will be emphasized.
-Topics covered will include theories of reading development; skills-based, holistic and balanced approaches to reading instruction; the application of empirical research findings to reading instruction; language basics, including syllables, phonemes and morphemes; concepts of print; letter recognition; phonemic awareness; the alphabetic principle (sound-symbol knowledge); vocabulary, fluency, and comprehension strategies; the role of the family in reading acquisition; reading attitudes and motivation; and diverse learners.
+Topics covered will include theories of reading development; skills-based, holistic and balanced approaches to reading instruction; the application of empirical research findings to reading instruction; the application of language basics, including syllables, phonemes and morphemes; concepts of print; letter recognition; phonemic awareness; the alphabetic principle (sound-symbol knowledge); vocabulary, fluency, and comprehension strategies; the role of the family in reading acquisition; reading attitudes and motivation; and diverse learners.